tenpy/tenpy/README.rst

 and even a search function :-).

 .. note ::

    Building the html documentation requires loading the modules.
-   Thus make sure that the folder tenpy is included in you `$PYTHONPATH`.
+   Thus make sure that the folder tenpy is included in you `$PYTHONPATH`, as described in :doc:`docs/INSTALL.rst <INSTALL>`.

 Contents